My Girlfriend Is the Man!

-My Girlfriend Is The Man! is a 2025 South Korean romantic comedy television series directed by Yoo Kwan-mo and written by Lee Hae-na, based on the Naver webtoon of the same name.
-Produced under Studio N, Blossom Story and Play Grounds, it stars Yoon San-ha, Arin, and Yoo Jung-hoo.
+My Girlfriend Is The Man! is a 2025 South Korean romantic comedy television series directed by Yoo Kwan-mo and written by Lee Hae-na, based on the Naver webtoon of the same title illustrated and written by massstar.
+Produced under Studio N, Blossom Story and Play Grounds, it starred Yoon San-ha, Arin, and Yoo Jung-hoo.
 It aired on KBS2 from July 23, to August 28, 2025, every Wednesday and Thursday at 21:50 (KST).
 It is also available for streaming on Viu and Rakuten Viki in selected regions.

-Its tenth episode on August 21, 2025 drew a rating of 0.5%, the lowest ever for a drama airing in the prime time slot on a terrestrial television network, breaking the record of 0.7% set by Kick Kick Kick Kick (which subsequently moved to a late-night time slot and saw even lower ratings), Crushology 101 and Pump Up the Healthy Love earlier that year.
+Its tenth episode on August 21, 2025, drew a rating of 0.5%, the lowest ever for a drama airing in the prime time slot on a terrestrial television network, breaking the record of 0.7% set by Kick Kick Kick Kick (which subsequently moved to a late-night time slot and saw even lower ratings), Crushology 101 and Pump Up the Healthy Love earlier that year.